2019 UTSA Roadrunners football team

 The 2019 UTSA Roadrunners football team represented the University of Texas at San Antonio during the 2019 NCAA Division I FBS football season.
 The Roadrunners played their home games at the Alamodome in San Antonio, Texas and competed in the West Division of Conference USA (CUSA).
-They were led by fourth-year head coach Frank Wilson.
+They were led by fourth-year head coach Frank Wilson who was terminated at the end of the season.

 Preseason

 Award watch lists

 Listed in the order that they were released.

 CUSA media poll

 Conference USA released their preseason media poll on July 16, 2019, with the Roadrunners predicted to finish in fifth place in the West Division.